top of page

 Is there a discount available on the SAT?

 Yes.
-If you're a U.S. student from a low-income household or meet certain eligibility criteria, you may qualify for the SAT Fee Waiver, which covers your registration fees and more.
+If you're a U.S. student from a low-income household or meet certain eligibility criteria, you may qualify for the SAT fee waiver, which covers your registration fees and more.
 IvyStrides can help you check your eligibility and apply confidently.

 When and how do I pay the SAT fee?